Leicester 3-1 Liverpool: Alisson blunders again as Foxes score three goals in seven minutes to go second

 - Milner, Origi, Davies latest injury worries for Liverpool

-The Egyptian was unable to get the ball out of his feet after Jordan Henderson's fine pass put him through on goal, another left-foot shot failed to trouble Kasper Schmeichel and the Dane was smartly out to smother at his feet on another occasion.
+The Egyptian was unable to get the ball out of his feet after Jordan Henderson's fine pass put him through on goal, a left-foot shot from a corner failed to trouble Kasper Schmeichel and the Dane was smartly out to smother at his feet on another occasion.

-Schmeichel also produced a stunning save to deny Roberto Firmino from point-blank range, but the goal would not have counted with replays showing that Henderson was offside in the build-up.
+Schmeichel also produced a stunning save to keep out Roberto Firmino's volley from point-blank range, but the goal would not have counted with replays showing that Henderson was offside in the build-up.

 Leicester were subdued for much of the first half but were denied the opener after Vardy's flurry of activity inside the final few minutes.